Treat a varicocele without surgery.

 - Boys with a smaller testicle; at a higher risk for fertility problems when they are older

-The catheter is then removed and a Band-Aid is applied.
-Varicocele embolization procedure typically takes an hour to complete.
-The patient is discharged typically after an hour of observation.
+Once in the abnormal vein, special foam and coil plugs are placed through a tiny tube called a catheter.
+Platinum coils, gelatin sponge, and sclerosing agents are the most commonly used blocking agents for the procedure.7 The catheter is then removed and a Band-Aid is applied.
+The varicocele embolization procedure typically takes an hour to complete, and the patient is discharged typically after an hour of observation.

 Anyone with symptoms of a varicocele is a candidate for varicocele embolization.
 You are a suitable candidate for varicocele embolization if you have: